 Now I understand that the story opportunities afforded to a television series are much different than a feature film or even a trilogy of films.
 You can obviously do a lot more with ten hours of story than you can with two.
-And with animation, you’re not limited by the same physical and financial restraints of live action filmmaking.
+And with animation, you’re not limited by the same physical restraints of live action filmmaking.
 I get that, and this isn’t a knock on the films in any way.
 It’s purely an explanation of my love for The Clones Wars and why I think animated and live action TV series might be the future for the Star Wars franchise moving forward.

 So without further ado, here are seven reasons why I think The Clone Wars is currently some of the best Star Wars has to offer.

 Let me be clear.
 I’m not criticizing Jake Lloyd and Hayden Christensen’s performance as Anakin Skywalker in the prequels here.
 I’m not even criticizing the character we got either.